Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Computation of real irrep matrices

-Starting from a set of matrices that make up a complex-valued unitary irrep, the goal of this section is to compute, if possible, a similarity transformation such that the similarity transformation applied to the known complex-valued unitary irrep is a real-valued orthonormal irrep.
-The question of existence is answered by the Frobenious-Schur theory~\cite[p.~129, Theorem~III]{Cornwell1984} as follows.
-Let $\Gamma_C^p(g)$ ($g\in G$) be the known matrices.
-Compute the Frobenious-Schur indicator, denoted by $\indicator$, which is defined by $\indicator(\{\Gamma_c^p(g)\}_{g\in G})=(1/\Ngroup)\sum_{g\in G} \tr[\Gamma_c^p(g)]$ where $\Ngroup$ is the number of elements in $G$.
-The value of $\indicator$ is 1, 0, or -1 with the following implications.
-If $\indicator=1$ then the irrep is potentially real meaning that there exists a unitary matrix, that is denoted by $S^p$, such that $(S^p)^H \Gamma^p(g) S^p$ is real for all $g\in G$.
-If $\indicator=0$ then the irrep is pseudo real meaning that there exists a unitary matrix, that is denoted by $T^p$, such that $(\Gamma^p(g))^\ast=(T^p)^H \Gamma^p(g) T^p$ for all $g\in G$ but no similarity transformation exists that makes the irrep real as occurs when $\indicator=1$.
-If $\indicator=-1$ then the irrep is essentially complex meaning that there is no similarity transformation that relates $\Gamma^p$ and $(\Gamma^p)^\ast$.
-The remainder of this section applies only to potentially real irreps.
-Because any set of matrices that make up a real-valued orthonormal irrep is satisfactory for the purposes of this paper, the question of uniqueness does not arise.
-In the remainder of the section, we describe a three-step algorithm to compute such a unitary matrix $S^p\in\mathbb{C}^{d_p\times d_p}$ for the case of potentially real irreps: \begin{enumerate} \item For any such unitary matrix $S^p$, show that the complex irrep $\Gamma_c^p$ is similar to its complex conjugate $(\Gamma_c^p)^\star$ with the similarity transformation $S^p(S^p)^T$. \item Find a matrix $C^p$, which is an explicit function of $\Gamma_c^p$, and is a similarity matrix relating the two sets of matrices $\Gamma_c^p$ and $(\Gamma_c^p)^\star$. \item Factor $C^p$ to compute a particular $S^p$. \end{enumerate}
+The remainder of this section applies only to potentially real irreps (i.e. $\indicator=1$).
+Given the fact that the direct sum of the disjoint subspaces defined by the irreps of $G$ from the $L^2$ space \cite[p.
+65-67]{cornwell1997group}, it is satisfactory for generating any set of orthonormal matrices that construct an irrep of $G$, and the question of uniqueness does not arise for our purpose of study.
+In the following, we describe a three-step algorithm to compute such a unitary matrix $S^p\in\mathbb{C}^{d_p\times d_p}$ for the case of potentially real irreps: \begin{enumerate} \item For any such unitary matrix $S^p$, show that the complex irrep $\Gamma_c^p$ is similar to its complex conjugate $(\Gamma_c^p)^\star$ with the similarity transformation $S^p(S^p)^T$. \item Find a matrix $C^p$, which is an explicit function of $\Gamma_c^p$, and is a similarity matrix relating the two sets of matrices $\Gamma_c^p$ and $(\Gamma_c^p)^\star$. \item Factor $C^p$ to compute a particular $S^p$. \end{enumerate}

-Step 1 is achieved by Lemma~\ref{lemma:SStrans}. \begin{lemma} Suppose that $\Gamma_c^p(g)$ ($g\in G$) are complex unitary irrep matrices for the $p$th rep of the group G which is potentially real.
+Step 1 is achieved by Lemma~\ref{lemma:SStrans}. \begin{lemma} Suppose that the $p$th irrep of the group $G$ which is represented by the complex unitary matrices $\Gamma_c^p(g)$ ($g\in G$) is potentially real.
 Let $S^p\in\mathbb{C}^{d_p\times d_p}$ denote a unitary matrix.
 The following two statements are equivalent:

 \end{lemma} Please see Appendix~\ref{sec:appendixA} for the proof.

 Step 2 computes a non-unitary symmetric matrix ($Z^p$) (Lemma~\ref{lemma:Z:def}), which is then normalized ($C^p$) to be unitary (Corollary~\ref{corollary:Cp:def}). \begin{lemma} Suppose that $\Gamma_c^p(g)$ ($g\in G$) are complex unitary irrep matrices for the $p$th rep of the group G which is potentially real.
 Let $A^p\in\mathbb{C}^{d_p\times d_p}$ be a nonsingular transpose-symmetric matrix (i.e., $(A^p)^T=A^p$) and $Z^p$ be defined by Eq.~\ref{eq:Z:def}, specifically,